-I love playing lots of different courses.
+I love playing at different courses.
 Every new course is an exciting adventure good or bad courses alike.
 I have found, the more courses you review, the better you get at seeing what you like and how to review them.
 I strongly suggest after about 50 courses, to go back and update your earlier reviews.
 You will notice just how much better you get at doing it.
-I really like variety of styles, risk/reward, technical, elevation, short and long hole variation, heavily wooded, wide-open, guarded baskets, water, and anything else a course designer can come up with.
+I really like the variety of styles, risk/reward, technical, elevation, short and long hole variation, heavily wooded, wide-open, guarded baskets, water, and anything else a course designer can come up with.

 I like reading reviews that are not too long, but still, get me the info that tells me if I would want to play there.
 So I try to do this in my reviews with just a little humor in the title.
 I do believe the key factors that affect me the most when reviewing a course are the pros & cons, the equipment & conditions, the layout challenges & terrain, and most importantly, THE FUN FACTOR.
 If you don't enjoy the adventure, how can you possibly rate a course very high or tell others you should come play here?
 Anyway, that is how I see it.

 This site is fantastic.
 I feel it is the best place to help you decide what courses to play, track your scores, your discs, and hear about upcoming events.
 I love how we all can share what we learn and feel about our experiences on a course.
 This gives people of all walks of life a chance to share their views and perspectives.
 You can absorb the info you want and discard what you don't.
 Either way, you get a variety of opinions, the more the merrier!